 A lot of shooters want to know the difference in recoil between two rounds.
 Not from fear of the recoil, but because of how it can affect follow-up shots.
 When popping off several rounds in quick succession, low recoil helps keep the firearm centered on target whereas a heavy recoil takes longer to get centered.
 While there is a difference in recoil energy between the two cartridges, even the hardest kicking one is nothing an adult hunter or shooter can’t handle with little effort.

-What we are comparing in this 7.62×38 versus .308 section is the actual recoil energy that is generated by firing the cartridge.
+What we are comparing in this 7.62×38 vs .308 section is the actual recoil energy that is generated by firing the cartridge.
 This is not felt energy, though higher energy is going to lead to more felt energy.
 The actual felt recoil depends on a lot more than just the cartridge being used.
 Your stance and shooting form, as well as the rifle, will all play a role in “felt recoil.”
 For the sake of comparison, we are only going to focus on pure recoil energy between the two.

 As you can see, the .308 has over two-fold greater recoil energy than the 7.62×39 cartridge.
 If you look back at the specs section, you can see why.
 The .308 has the capacity for a lot more powder and, for the most part, launches a larger bullet.
 Of course, your decision should not be based solely on this as other performance criteria should be taken into account, but if this trend holds up with our selected rounds than you can be sure that there are going to be a lot of differences between these two cartridges for a lot of categories.

 Let’s take a look at our ten rounds and see if the trend holds.
 We generated this data using a ballistic calculator with the variables of the muzzle velocity, bullet weight, gun weight (7lbs constant), and the powder charge.
 We determined the powder charge by taking the average for several common loads from Nosler load data.
-We kept the same powder charge for each round of their respective cartridge type.
+We kept the same powder charge for each round of their respective cartridge type (Graph 2).

-As you can tell from looking at the bar graph, the greater recoil of the .308 holds true for all of our chosen rounds and should for just about any comparison of recoil between the two rounds.
+As you can tell from looking at the bar graph, the greater recoil of the .308 holds true for all of our chosen rounds and should for just about any comparison of recoil between the two cartridges.
 All of the .308 Win rounds are generating greater than 20lb.ft of recoil energy while all of the 7.62×39 rounds are in the 8ft.lb range.
 This is a huge distinction between the two cartridges.
 With more than double the recoil energy for the .308, it is going to be a huge difference in firing both of these rounds.